audiconnect/audi_connect_ha/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

+## Coding Style

+This project uses [black](https://github.com/ambv/black) to ensure the code follows a consistent style.

 ## Report bugs using Github's issues

 GitHub issues are used to track public bugs.
 Report a bug by [opening a new issue](../../issues/new/choose)